 (see below pic of said stretch of road during daylight)

 So having learned our lesson, on our second evening in Oia we asked our host to make reservations for us at whichever rooftop restaurant had availability.
 We ended up at Pelekanos, and needless to say our sunset experience was exponentially better not having to fight the crowds.
 So take our advice and get yourself some reservations if you’re planning to view the Oia sunset.:)

 I’ve seen plenty of amazing sunsets in my life, but the view of the Aegean sunset from Oia is truly something special.
-The crowd actually applauds when the sun finally sinks beneath the horizon, which is pretty cool to witness.
+The crowd actually erupts in applause when the sun finally sinks beneath the horizon, which is pretty cool to witness.
 See little vid here of the tail end of the applause on our first night.
-The applause was basically the only positive aspect of our experience viewing the sunset on the ground haha.;)
+The joyful crowd reaction was basically the only positive aspect of our experience viewing the sunset from the ground on night one.

-Of course if you’re staying in a villa that has front row seats to the sunset show, then by all means stay in and enjoy it privately.:) We weren’t willing to shell out $500+ dollars a night for this luxury.
+Of course if you’re staying in a villa that has front row seats to the sunset show, then by all means stay in and enjoy it privately.:) We weren’t willing to shell out $500+ dollars a night for the luxury of a caldera view.
 No matter how nice the places we book are, we’ve learned over the years that we basically don’t spend any time there except to shower, change clothes, and sleep.¯\_(ツ)_/¯